Cultivating Knowledge and Growth in Cullman County

 A HUGE THANK-YOU to White Shovel Landscaping of Decatur, AL for the beautiful maps they created for CCMG!
 They completed this project quickly and have been incredibly responsive, flexible and helpful!

-January Tasks
+February Tasks

-Annuals and Perennials – Plant hardy annuals.
+Annuals and Perennials – Replant early plantings of hardy annuals.
+Prepare beds for summer annuals.

 Future Events